nextcloud/HaRP/README.md

 >
 > Adding `HaRP` support is fully compatible with the existing `DSP` system, so you won’t need to maintain two separate release types of your ExApp.

-1. Copy the `start.s`h script from the `exapps_dev` folder of this repository and set it as the entry point in your ExApp’s `Dockerfile`.
+1. Copy the `start.sh` script from the `exapps_dev` folder of this repository and set it as the entry point in your ExApp’s `Dockerfile`.
 2. After copying `start.sh`, edit its last line so that it runs your ExApp’s main binary (or script).
 3. Add the following lines to your `Dockerfile` to automatically include the `FRP client` binaries in your Docker image: